-- 2.1 The proposal is for the replacement of the existing single glazing within the timber frames with double glazed vacuum sealed glazing.
+- 2.1 The proposal is for the replacement of the existing single glazing within the timber frames with double glazed vacuum sealed glazing and installation of new heat interface units, heat emitters and associated pipework within each of the dwellings.
 There are a number of features in the window sets that require slight modification which includes: - Existing Douglas fir window frames will be repaired and where beyond repair replaced or part-replaced to match the existing. - All timber windows will be checked for airtightness, and new seals installed as necessary. - Sliding door running gear will be stripped, cleaned and overhauled. - Plywood opening vents will be fitted with additional panels to improve insulation. - Wired glass will be retained and fitted with secondary glazing. - Louvred vents will be replaced with new timber sashes in Block A. - Existing aluminium windows will be retained and overhauled in the Block A railway elevation. - Secondary glazing to aluminium windows in Block A will be retained where it survives.